hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/organizations.html.md

 ## Inactive Organizations

-TFE is a paid product offered to organizations on a subscription basis; for more information about billing, please speak to a HashiCorp sales representative.
-TFE is also available as a free trial to organizations evaluating its features.
+Terraform Cloud is a paid product offered to organizations on a subscription basis; for more information about billing, please speak to a HashiCorp sales representative.
+Terraform Cloud is also available as a free trial to organizations evaluating its features.

 When a free trial has expired, or when paid billing has been canceled, an organization becomes inactive.
 Inactive organizations display a banner reading "TRIAL EXPIRED — Upgrade Required" in the top navigation bar:

 ![screenshot: the trial expiration banner](./images/org-inactive.png)

-Members of an inactive organization can still log into TFE, view data about past runs, manage team memberships, and manage access permissions on workspaces.
+Members of an inactive organization can still log into Terraform Cloud, view data about past runs, manage team memberships, and manage access permissions on workspaces.
 However, inactive organizations cannot initiate new [Terraform runs](../run/index.html).